damonreeve/hyde/implementation-architecture.md

 For a standard Optimizer configuration this URL should CNAME to the Authenticated Stream URL.

-> In the event of an Authenticated system failure the client can change the CNAME to the Customer Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).
+> In the event of an Authenticated system failure the customer can change the CNAME to the Customer Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).

 ### Bidstream Optimizer URL
 This is the URL the stream should CNAME to.
 This is to access the Optimizer service.